 Moose are iconic animals in British Columbia and play a vital role in the well-being of many communities and individuals.
 First Nations rely on moose for social, ceremonial, and sustenance purposes.
 Moose also provide sustenance and recreational opportunities to resident and non-resident hunters.
 Sustainably managed hunts balance sustenance needs for people of BC with providing important social opportunities and economic benefits.

 Ministry staff and partners continue to undertake surveys, research, assess moose health, and work closely with First Nations and stakeholders to better inform management decisions.
 Moose management includes population inventory, habitat designation, habitat enhancement, and assessment of species interactions.
 More information can be found in the 2015 Provincial Framework for Moose Management (PDF, 3.3 MB) and A strategy to Help Restore Moose Populations in British Columbia (PDF, 1.0 MB).

 Since 2013, the Province's Provincial Moose Research Project has been investigating the influence of landscape change on cow moose survival.
 More recently, monitoring calf moose survival has become a key component of the project.
-See the Moose Research page for information about this, and other moose research projects.

 Other Moose Management Work in B.C.

 The most recent moose population estimate for B.C. is 110,000 to 185,000.